 - Telephone our Norwegian Reservations Department on 1300 255 200 (if calling within Australia) or 0800 969 283 (if calling within New Zealand);

-Please ensure you check the payment conditions at the time of booking, as different cruise fare types and/or promotional fares are subject to different cruise fare rules and are priced differently.
-Your reservation is subject to the cruise fare rules applicable to the type of cruise fare and/or promotional fare that you choose at the time of booking.
+Please note that different cruise fare types are subject to different cruise fare rules and are priced differently.
+Your reservation is subject to the cruise fare rules applicable to the type of cruise fare that you choose and the time of booking.

-When using your credit or debit card to pay us directly for your cruise, please note that credit card surcharges apply.
-For your convenience, your final payment may be automatically charged to the credit card used to make the initial deposit.
-Please be aware that we may process that transaction via a bank outside of Australia or New Zealand and your card issuer may choose to charge you a foreign processing fee.
+When using your credit or debit card to pay us directly for your cruise, please be aware that we may process that transaction via a bank outside of Australia or New Zealand and your card issuer may choose to charge you a foreign processing fee.
 We advise you to check the terms and conditions of such foreign transactions with your card issuer in advance of making a payment to us.
 If final payment is not received by us on or before the end of the prescribed time period, or it is received but subsequently reversed, we may cancel your reservation.
-Once payment is received, the reservation may be cancelled by you in writing, though cancellation fees may apply in accordance with the schedule set out in Chart B under clause 5 below.
+Once payment is received, the reservation may be cancelled by you in writing, though cancellation fees may apply in accordance with the schedule set out in Chart B under clause 18 below.